Right to sit in the United States: Virginia

+Virginia's suitable seating law was repealed in 1974.

+The city of Norfolk, Virginia, passed a suitable seating ordinance for women workers on November 22, 1894.

 Washington, D.C.

-In 1895, the United States Congress passed a law for the District of Columbia "providing that all persons who employ women in stores, shops, offices or manufactories as clerks, assistants, operatives, or helpers in any business, trade, or occupation are required to procure and provide proper and suitable seats for all their women employees and to permit the use of these seats when the women are not actively employed in their work."
+In 1895, the United States Congress passed a law for the District of Columbia "providing that all persons who employ women in stores, shops, offices or manufactories as clerks, assistants, operatives, or helpers in any business, trade, or occupation are required to procure and provide proper and suitable seats for all their women employees and to permit the use of these seats when the women are not actively employed in their work".

-As of 1961, Washington, D.C. required employers of women to "provide proper and suitable seats for them, and to permit their use when not actively engaged in duties."
+As of 1961, Washington, D.C., required employers of women to "provide proper and suitable seats for them, and to permit their use when not actively engaged in duties".

-By 1998, the law stipulated for all employers "to provide and procure proper and suitable seats for all such employees" and that employers must not make "any rules, regulations or orders preventing the use of such stools or seats when any such employees are not actively employed in their work."
-(D.C.
-Code §36-901.)
+By 1998, the law stipulated for all employers to "provide and procure proper and suitable seats for all such employees" and that employers must not make "any rules, regulations or orders preventing the use of such stools or seats when any such employees are not actively employed in their work" (D.C.
+Code §36-901).

-Washington D.C.'s right to sit law was made gender neutral in 1976.
+The capital's right to sit law was made gender neutral in 1976.
 It was repealed by an act of Congress in 2004.

+The 2014 Protecting Pregnant Workers Fairness Act states that "purchasing or modifying work equipment, such as chairs" is a reasonable accommodation for pregnant workers in D.C.

 Washington state

-Washington's right to sit law for women workers was passed in 1911.
-Washington labor law requires that "[e]very employer in establishments where females are employed shall provide suitable seats for them and permit their use."
+Washington enacted a right to sit law for women workers in 1890.
+The law was amended in 1911.
+The law required that "every employer in establishments where females are employed shall provide suitable seats for them and permit their use".
+Washington's law was repealed in 1973.

+Washington state law states that "providing seating or allowing the employee to sit more frequently if her job requires her to stand" is a "reasonable accommodation" for pregnant workers.